ssfsx17/sky-islands/readable.md

   - **Cold Blooded** - Health loss during the status phase is halved.
   - **Constrictor** - Your accuracy for grapples is increased by an amount equal to half your Power Level.
-  - **Echolocation** - Status conditions that decrease accuracy, do not alter your accuracy.
+  - **Echolocation** - Your Physical Accuracy is not affected by status conditions.
   - **Elemental Breath: Specific Element** - You must choose one element for this physical feature.
 That element is locked-in for life.
 You can spend 2 action points to do the Elemental Breath technique